Nyfeu/RISC-V/README.md

 ```

-This repository contains the implementation of a 32-bit, single-cycle processor that follows the base RISC-V instruction set specification (RV32I).
-The project is developed entirely in VHDL (2008 standard) and is intended as an educational project for studying computer architecture.
+This repository contains the implementation of a 32-bit RISC-V processor (RV32I ISA) with support for multiple microarchitectures.
+The project is developed entirely in VHDL (2008 standard) and is intended as an educational project for studying computer architecture and processor design.

 The design is modular, with each main processor component (ALU, Register File, Control Unit, etc.) implemented in its own file.
 Each module is accompanied by a self-verifying testbench to ensure correctness before final integration.
+The architecture is extensible, allowing easy addition of new microarchitectures (single-cycle, multi-cycle, pipelined, etc.) without modifying the core ISA definitions.

 A top-level processor entity integrates all modules and can execute software compiled from C or Assembly, with the program being loaded dynamically into the simulation at runtime.
+The project includes a System-on-Chip (SoC) integration layer with bootloader support and configurable memory mapping.

 ## 🎯 Goals and Features

 * **Target ISA:** RISC-V RV32I (Base Integer Instruction Set).
+* **Microarchitectures:** Single-cycle, multi-cycle [on going].
 * **Language:** VHDL-2008.
-* **Focus:** Design clarity and educational purposes.
+* **Focus:** Design clarity, modularity, and educational purposes.
-* **Verification:** Self-verifying testbenches for each component.
+* **Verification:** Self-verifying testbenches for each component using COCOTB (Python).
-* **Automation:** Fully automated compilation and simulation flow via `Makefile`.
+* **Automation:** Fully automated build system via `Makefile` with dynamic CORE selection, automatic software compilation, and linker script selection.

 ## 📂 Project Structure